-The principal accounting policies governing ANZ's securitisation activities are outlined in ANZ's 2013 Annual Report, Notes to the Financial Statements.
+The principal accounting policies governing ANZ's securitisation activities are outlined in ANZ's 2014 Annual Report, Notes to the Financial Statements.
 These include the valuation, derecognition, consolidation and income recognition principles outlined in Note 1 - Significant Accounting Policies and the critical judgments applied to these policies outlined in Note 2 - Critical Estimates and Judgments Used in Applying Accounting Policies.
-ANZ applies these group accounting policies to its securitisation activities, as appropriate.
-The policies as they apply to ANZ's securitisation activities have not changed since the prior period.
-Note 40 - Securitisations and Covered Bonds also provides details about the nature of ANZ's securitisation activities and certain accounting policies as they specifically apply to these activities.
+ANZ applies these group accounting policies to its securitisation activities, as appropriate..
+Note 40 - Transfers of Financial Assets also provides details about the nature of ANZ's securitisation activities and certain accounting policies as they specifically apply to these activities.

-Any SPV used in ANZ's securitisation activities are assessed for control under the requirements of AASB Interpretation 112 Consolidation - Special Purpose Entities.
-Where control is determined to exist, the SPV is consolidated into ANZ's financial statements.
-Financial instruments held or issued either by SPVs consolidated by ANZ or those held or issued to a non-consolidated SPV are recognised and valued using the principles of AASB 139 Financial Instruments: Recognition and Measurement.
+The policies as they apply to ANZ's securitisation activities have changed since the prior period as the new accounting standard AASB 10 - Consolidated Financial Statements applied to ANZ from 1 October 2013.
+The standard replaced the previous Interpretation 112 - Consolidated Special Purpose Entities and establishes the principles for when ANZ controls another entity.
+Any Structured Entity (SE) (previously referred to as SPV) used in ANZ's securitisation activities are assessed for control under the requirements of this new standard.
+Where control is determined to exist, the SE is consolidated into ANZ's financial statements.
+Financial instruments held or issued either by SEs consolidated by ANZ or those held or issued to a non-consolidated SE are recognised and valued using the principles of AASB 139 Financial Instruments: Recognition and Measurement.